davidikin45/DigitalNomadDaveAspNetCore/README.md

 ```
 ### DND.IntegrationTestsNUnit (Mocking)

 Automatically creates a Integration database on Local\MSSQLLOCALDB and seeds.
 On completion database is deleted.
+No Domain Events fired.

 ```
 Build DND.Solution